perlwasm/talk-perlcic-2020/index.md

 ### What is WebAssembly?

-**WebAssembly** can also be useful in server applications where the sandboxed nature of the technology allows running untrusted code that could misbehave.
+**WebAssembly** can also be useful in server applications where the sandboxed nature of the technology allows running untrusted code that could misbehave

 ---